RAF Yatesbury

-RAF Yatesbury is a former Royal Air Force airfield near the village of Yatesbury, Wiltshire, England, about 4 mi east of the town of Calne.
-It was an important training establishment in the First and Second World Wars, and until its closure in 1965.
+RAF Yatesbury is a former Royal Air Force station near the village of Yatesbury, Wiltshire, England, about 4 mi east of the town of Calne.
+It was an important training establishment in the First and Second World Wars and until its closure in 1965.
 For a time in the 1950s, part of the site became RAF Cherhill.

 First World War

 The Royal Flying Corps began pilot training at Yatesbury in 1916.
 Formations included No. 99 Squadron, and No. 7 and No. 8 squadrons of the Australian Flying Corps.

 The aerodrome's site was farmland on the north side of the A4 road, south of Yatesbury village.
 There were two airfields, East Camp and West Camp, each with buildings and hangars.
 Two target areas were marked out.
 Training continued until 1919, then squadrons were sent to Yatesbury to be disbanded.
 The station closed in 1920 and returned to farmland.

 The following units were here at some date before the inter-war years: